milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 information about your wireless and mobile network connections, such as mobile phone number, service provider, IP address, and signal strength.

 Device Phonebook.
-Because Snapchat is all about communicating with friends, we may—with your permission—collect information from your device’s phonebook.
+Because our services are all about communicating with friends, we may — with your permission — collect information from your device’s phonebook.

 Camera and Photos.
 Many of our services require us to collect images and other information from your device’s camera and photos.
 For example, you won’t be able to send Snaps or upload photos from your camera roll unless we can access your camera or photos.